 You will receive specific instructions on how to prepare, including any changes that need to be made to your regular medication schedule.

-You will be given a sedative during the procedure.
+You will be given a sedative prior to the procedure.
 You will receive specific instructions on eating and drinking before the procedure and will need to have a relative or friend accompany you and drive you home afterward.

 You will be given a gown to wear during the procedure.